Protected Disclosure

 By email: protected.disclosures@abilitywest.ie

-By post: Ability West, Protected Disclosure Designated Person(s), Quality and Compliance Manager, Ability West, Blackrock House, Salthill, Galway.
-MARKED CONFIDENTIAL
+By post: Attention of Director of Quality and Nursing, Ability West, Blackrock House, Salthill, Galway.
+MARKED VERY STRICTLY CONFIDENTIAL - ADDRESSEE ONLY

 A report can be made by way of a physical meeting upon request.
 Contact to be made via the contact details above.